MewsSystems/gitbook-connector-api/operations/cancellationpolicies.md

 > ### Restricted!
 > This operation is currently in beta-test and as such it is subject to change.

 Returns all cancellation policies, filtered by services, rate groups and other filters.
-Note this operation uses [Pagination](../guidelines/pagination.md).
+Note this operation uses [Pagination](../guidelines/pagination.md) and supports [Portfolio Access Tokens](../guidelines/multi-property.md).

 ### Request